 The National Maritime Heritage Grants Program provides funds for prime grantees to administer in-house projects and/or operate a competitive subgrant program.
-This notice of funding opportunity is for preservation projects.
-There is a separate notice of funding opportunity for education projects.
-The opportunity number for education grants is P24AS00147.
+This notice of funding opportunity is for education projects.
+There is a separate notice of funding

 In accordance with 54 USC ch.
 308703(d)(1), the National Maritime Heritage Grants Program requires that Maritime Heritage preservation projects must, "demonstrate that the project for which the direct grant or subgrant will be used has the potential for reaching a broad audience with an effective educational program based on American maritime history, technology, or the role of maritime endeavors in American culture."
 An application may include a combination of one or more in-house activities and a subgrant program or solely in-house activities or solely a subgrant program.
 Both in-house projects and subgrant programs must have an educational component.
+The program provides funds for prime awardees (grantees) to administer and run competitive subgrant programs and to complete "in house" projects involving historic marine resources.
+This notice of funding opportunity is for education projects.
+There is a separate notice of funding opportunity for preservation projects.
+The opportunity number for preservation grants is P24AS00504.